mrjgreen/db-sync/README.md

  * [ ] Allow option to skip duplicate key errors
  * [ ] Allow option to delete data from target where not present on the source
  * [x] Use symfony console command for sync
- * [ ] Offer combination with other tool for full fast outfile based replacement (offer as initial sync?)
+ * [ ] Speed up initial sync of empty table - Maybe offer combination with other tool for full fast outfile based replacement